will-lancer/will-lancer.github.io/README.md

 I'm doing one of the required labs my first semester, as my patience for labs will surely undergo an exponential decay as time goes on.
 I'm also doing taking two core graduate phyics courses, in addition to some other more basic undergraduate ones.

  * PHY 501: Graduate Classical Mechanics.
- * PHY 540: Graduate Statistical Mechanics.
+ * PHY 534: Graduate Algebra I.
  * PHY 335: Electronics and Experimentation Lab.
  * PHY 301: Electromagnetic Theory I.
  * MAT 320: Introduction to Analysis.
- * CSE 114: Introduction to Object-Oriented Programming (I have to take this class to do other CS classes that interest me; sadly, Stony Brook is an absolute menace when it comes to CS pre-reqs).
+ * MAT 313: Abstract Algebra.

 ## Industry
 My main interests in business are: